MindscapeHQ/serilog-sinks-raygun/README.md

 ------

 ## Step 2 - Initialization
-There are two recommended options for initializing the Raygun serilog sink.
+There are two recommended options for initializing the Raygun Serilog Sink.
 Which option is best to use depends on the application.

 ### Option 1 - Using logger configuration